 Community property refers to a system where ownership of all money earned and property acquired during a marriage is shared by both spouses.
-Property division is typically tied to many complex laws, but a community property attorney in Manhattan Beach, CA, can guide you through this complicated process to ensure that your interests are fully protected.
+Property division is typically tied to many complex laws, but a community property attorney in Manhattan Beach, California, can guide you through this complicated process to ensure that your interests are fully protected.
 Our attorneys understand community property laws in the state of California.
 These laws aim to ensure an equitable division of assets in the event of divorce.
-To better understand community property and how it might affect your divorce, contact our law office today.

-Separate property refers to any property acquired by each person prior to marriage.
+Separate property refers to any property acquired by each person before marriage.
 This can include both real estate and personal property as well as smaller items like jewelry.
-Because these items were acquired before the marriage took place, each person is entitled to keep his or her separate property in the event of divorce.
+Since these items were acquired before the marriage took place, each person is entitled to keep his or her separate property in the event of divorce.

 Community property refers to more than just real property like homes or land.
 It can also include bank and retirement accounts, pension plans, as well as:

-- Personal Property: Personal property acquired during marriage such as vehicles, jewelry, and other items are considered community property.
+- Personal property: Personal property acquired during marriage, such as vehicles, boats, jewelry and other items, are considered community property.
 This applies even if vehicle titles are only in one spouse’s name.

-- Real Property: Any real property a couple acquires throughout the marriage is considered community property.
-This can include first and second homes, vacation homes, land, and commercial properties.
+- Real property: Any real property a couple acquires throughout the marriage is considered community property.
+This can include first and second homes, vacation homes, land and commercial and rental properties.

-Community property laws vary by state, so it is important to work with an attorney who understands the laws in California.
-At Rombro & Associates, our attorneys are well-versed in California’s community property laws with more than 30 years of experience.
 When filing for divorce, the courts will typically divide all community property as fairly as possible between the two parties.
-In addition to the assets listed above, this can also include any debts incurred during the marriage.
+In addition to the marital assets listed above, this can also include any debts incurred during the marriage.

-To protect your right to a fair and equitable division of your community property, call our office at (310) 545-1900 or contact Rombro & Associates online.
+To protect your right to a fair and equitable division of your community property, call our office at 310-545-1900 or contact Rombro & Manley LLP online.
 One of our lawyers can help guide you through the process and help you understand your rights when it comes to community property.